imgss/imgss/README.md

 ### Hi there 👋

+I'm a single :dog: and I want a :woman:

+I don't think I can achieve this goal on "gayhub", but who knows:joy:.

 <!--
 **imgss/imgss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.